shanj0716/Credit-Card-Approvals-Prediction/README.md

 # Credit-Card-Approvals-Prediction
-Building a machine learning model to predict if a credit card application will get approved.
+Building a logistic regression model to predict if a credit card application will get approved.

 ## Project Description